 C-visa can be applied in person only at the Estonian representations handling visa applications or at the representation of the EU member state representing Estonia in issuing Schengen visas.
 Please see here.

-We highly recommend that all students who consider applying for C visa in a country where Estonia is represented by some other EU member state embassy, would first make sure this is at all possible, since to our best knowledge foreign embassies/representations do not issue C visa for studying purposes.
+We highly recommend that all students who consider applying for C visa in a country where Estonia is represented by some other EU member state embassy, would first make sure this is at all possible, since to our best knowledge foreign embassies/representations do not issue C visa for studying purposes, unless the study period at UT is less than 3 months.
 Please be aware that the University of Tartu or any of the Estonian embassies cannot issue a visa invitation for entering a country where the Estonian embassy, closest to an applicant, is located.

 Students entering Estonia with C visa and staying in Estonia longer than 3 months are required to start applying for either D visa or the residence permit, depending on their duration and purpose of stay, immediately after arriving to Estonia.